 Scott Faris leads the stage management program at the USC School of Dramatic Arts and is the Alice M. Pollitt professor and assistant professor of theatre practice in stage management at the School.

-Scott Faris is an associate professor of theatre practice in stage management at the USC School of Dramatic Arts, and the inaugural holder of the Alice M. Pollitt Professorship in Stage Management.
-He began his career as an actor appearing in musicals, including A Chorus Line.
-As a production stage manager, he has worked with some of Broadway’s finest directors on Cats, Les Miserables, City of Angels, Cabaret, Ain’t Misbehavin’, Children of a Lesser God, Grease, Busker Alley and Whistle Down the Wind, among others.
+He began his career as an actor before becoming a production stage manager, where he worked with some of Broadway’s finest directors on productions of Cats, Les Miserables, City of Angels, Cabaret, Ain’t Misbehavin’, They’re Playing Our Song, Children of a Lesser God, Grease, Busker Alley, and Whistle Down the Wind, among others.

-As a director, Faris has worked on a diverse range of shows, including William Shatner’s one-man show, Shatner’s World: We Just Live in It on Broadway, Light Falls at the World Science Festival, starring Brian Greene, the renowned theoretical physicist and several concerts at New York’s prestigious Lyrics & Lyricists series at the 92Y.
-He has traveled to six continents to stage more than 20 productions of the hit musical, Chicago, in a dozen different languages.
+As a director, Scott has worked on a diverse range of shows, including William Shatner’s one-man show, Shatner’s World: We Just Live in It on Broadway; Light Falls at the World Science Festival, starring the theoretical physicist Brian Greene; and several concerts at New York’s prestigious Lyrics & Lyricists series at the 92Y.
+He has traveled to six continents to stage productions of the hit musical, Chicago, in a dozen different languages.